jojothomas1515/alx-system_engineering-devops/0x00-shell_basics/README.md

-* 0-current_working_directory
+# 0-current_working_directory
-> contains the pwd command to set directory
+> contains the pwd command to see the current working directory
+# 1-listit
+> contains the ls command to list files in the directory